 • Durability is a priority — ceramic chips are rated to 50,000+ impact cycles

 Still torn?
-Our clay vs ceramic comparison guide goes deeper on feel, print quality, and durability.
+Our clay vs ceramic comparison guide goes deeper on feel, print quality, and durability — or start with are ceramic or clay poker chips better? if you want a priority-first answer.

 Step 3: Get the Weight Right